News Department

 Public asked to be on alert for Epizootic Hemorrhagic Disease in deer

-NEW JERSEY – The Division’s Office of Fish and Wildlife Health and Forensics is asking those who are out in the fields and woods of New Jersey at this time of year to be alert for deer that may be affected by Epizootic Hemorrhagic Disease (EHD) and to report any suspected cases to the Division.
+NEW JERSEY – New Jersey Fish and Wildlife is asking New Jersey residents to be alert for deer that may have Epizootic Hemorrhagic Disease (EHD) and to report any suspected cases.

-Symptoms of HD in deer may include difficulty standing, drooling, lethargy, respiratory distress, emitting foam from the mouth or nose, and swelling of the face, tongue, and neck.
+Symptoms of HD in deer may include difficulty standing, drooling, lethargy, respiratory distress, foaming from the mouth or nose, and swelling of the face, tongue, and neck.
 Because the disease causes fever, sick or dead deer are often seen in or near water, after drinking or attempting to cool off.
-Affected deer may also show reduced activity, loss of appetite and develop ulcerations on their tongue.
+Affected deer may also show reduced activity, loss of appetite, and develop ulcerations on their tongue.

 HD is not a public health issue.
-Neither EHD nor BT viruses can be transmitted to people, and humans are not at risk by handling infected deer, being bitten by infected midges, or eating infected deer meat — though the Division of Fish and Wildlife strongly advises against consuming meat from any game animal that appears ill.
+HD cannot be transmitted to people, and humans are not at risk by handling infected deer, being bitten by infected midges, or eating infected deer meat – though NJ Fish and Wildlife strongly advises against consuming meat from any game animal that appears ill.

 EHD virus rarely infects domestic animals, while BT is a known disease of domestic animals such as sheep, cattle, goats, and even domestic dogs.
 To date, no cases of livestock illness related to BT have been reported.
-People suspecting HD in domestic animals should have them tested for the virus.
+People suspecting HD in domestic animals should contact their veterinarian.

-Additional information may be obtained from the State Veterinarian’s Office at 609-671-6400.
+Additional information on BT may be obtained from the State Veterinarian’s Office at 609-671-6400.
 The New Jersey Department of Agriculture’s Animal Health Diagnostic Laboratory (AHDL) can assist in diagnosing suspected BT cases by offering testing and necropsy services.
-The AHDL can be contacted by calling 609-406-6999 or e-mail jerseyvetlab@ag.state.nj.us.
+The AHDL can be contacted by calling 609-406-6999 or e-mailing jerseyvetlab@ag.state.nj.us.

-More information about the tests offered can be found on the AHDL website.
+More information about the tests offered can be found on the AHDL’s website.

 Jay Edwards